Melvyn Bragg: Personal life

-Bragg married his first wife, Marie-Elisabeth Roche, in 1961, and in 1965, they had a daughter, Marie-Elsa Bragg.
+In 1961, after a short courtship, Bragg married his first wife, Marie-Elisabeth Roche (b.
+1939).
+In 1965 they had a daughter, Marie-Elsa Bragg.
 Roche was a French viscountess studying painting at Oxford.
 In 1971, Roche died by suicide.
 In an interview with The Guardian in 1998, Bragg said, "I could have done things which helped and I did things which harmed.
 So yes, I feel guilt, I feel remorse."

-Bragg's second wife, Cate Haste, whom he married in 1973, was also a television producer and writer, whose literary work includes editing the 2007 memoir of Clarissa Eden, widow of Anthony Eden, and collaborating with Cherie Booth, wife of Tony Blair, on a 2004 book about the wives of British prime ministers.
+This was in part a reference to his infidelities which included Cate Haste, whom he married in 1973.
+Haste was also a television producer and writer, whose literary work includes editing the 2007 memoir of Clarissa Eden, widow of Lord Avon, and collaborating with Cherie Booth, wife of Tony Blair, on a 2004 book about the wives of British prime ministers.
 They had a son and a daughter.

-In June 2016 it was reported that Bragg and Haste had separated amicably, and that Bragg now shared a home with former film assistant Gabriel Clare-Hunt, with whom he had an affair in 1995.
+In June 2016 it was reported that Bragg and Haste had separated amicably, and that Bragg now shared a home with former film assistant Gabriel Clare-Hunt, with whom he had an affair that began in 1995.
 She is 16 years younger than him.
-The marriage between Haste and Bragg was dissolved in 2018.
-Haste died in April 2021.
+The marriage between Haste and Bragg was dissolved in 2018 and Haste died from lung cancer in April 2021.
+Another reported affair was with Lady Jane Wellesley between 1979 and 1987.

 In September 2019 he married Clare-Hunt at St Bega's Church in Bassenthwaite, part of the Lake District National Park.
 His eldest daughter, Marie-Elsa, a priest, conducted the service.
-His second daughter, Alice, read a lesson, whilst his son, Tom, was an usher.
-Guests included Cumbrian mountaineer Chris Bonington and the ceremony featured the premiere of music specially written by Bragg's friend composer Howard Goodall.
+His second daughter, Alice, read a lesson, while his son, Tom, was an usher.
+Guests included Cumbrian mountaineer Sir Chris Bonington and the ceremony featured the premiere of music specially written by Bragg's friend, composer Howard Goodall.